 - 4 Things You Definitely Shouldn’t Say about Other People’s Children

-What are your reasons why you shouldn’t apologize about your shy child?
+What are your reasons why you shouldn’t apologize about your shy toddler?
 Do you worry about your child’s shyness?
 Do you think “shy kids” get an unfair disadvantage compared to more outgoing kids?

 Get time management strategies, FREE!